MyTooliT/ICOc/Documentation/API/quickstart.rst

 API
 ===

-To communicate with the ICOtronic system use the :class:`mytoolit.can.Network`:
+To communicate with the ICOtronic system use the :class:`Network` class:

 .. autoclass:: Network